 Consistently drinking little or no alcohol is a solid foundation for our mental health.
 So why don’t we say so?

-Alcohol worsens and causes common aggravations like low mood, anxiety and prolongs recovery from traumatic events.
+Alcohol worsens and causes common aggravations like low mood and anxiety, while prolonging our recovery from traumatic events.
 So why would we make our life harder?

 There is not a one-size-fits-all alcohol guidelines for mental health, but the UK’s low-risk guidelines of drinking no more than 14 units (140ml) a week is, perhaps, not reasonable limit.